 Facebook has come under fire more than once for security breaches.
 Considering the amount of user information Facebook has access to, these breaches – culminating in election scandals, which left Facebook $60 billion poorer – could have severe impacts on everything from identity theft to election fraud.

 Data analytics firm Cambridge Analytica obtained personal information of over 50 million Facebook users without their consent, and used it to target individuals with ads in order to help Donald Trump win the 2016 election.
-As a result, Facebook negotiated a $5 billion settlement with the Federal Trade Commission, a punishment that many say is too lenient.
-Additionally, Facebook willingly gave data on millions of its users to former President Obama’s second election campaign, which could be a major violation of federal campaign finance law.
+As a result, Facebook negotiated a $5 billion settlement with the Federal Trade Commission.
+While being the largest fine of its kind in history, many say that this punishment is still too lenient.
+Additionally, Facebook reportedly gave data on millions of its users to former President Obama’s second election campaign, which could be a major violation of federal campaign finance law.

 Facebook can’t control its content

 Over recent years, several instances have eroded users’ trust in Facebook.
-The launch of Facebook’s live-streaming service in 2015 has resulted in unintended consequences as people have begun using it to broadcast mass killings, rapes and suicides.
+The launch of Facebook’s live-streaming service in 2015 has resulted in unintended consequences as people have begun using it to broadcast mass killings, rapes, suicides and the riots at the US Capitol building.
 Some question whether the live streaming has opened a social media Pandora’s box, especially after a terrorist used Facebook’s live-streaming while attacking mosques in Christchurch, New Zealand, and a German shooter used Amazon’s Twitch to live broadcast his mass attack on a synagogue in Germany.
 Despite changes to Facebook’s algorithm to prevent the prevalence of fake news and hate speech, Facebook has still come under scrutiny for its inability to control the proliferation of it on its site.
 An Ipsos Public Affairs poll shows that 18% of respondents trust news on Facebook most of the time, compared to 44% who said they almost never do.

 Facebook faces competition from other online advertisers

 Other tech giants are looking to advertisements for growth, and Facebook’s biggest competition is Google and Amazon.
-It was projected that the online retailer’s market share of the US digital advertising market would be 8.8% in 2019.
-While Facebook’s revenue share would be 22.1%, Google’s revenue share was forecast at 37.2%.
-Facebook has competition.
+The online retailer’s market share of the US digital advertising market was over 10% in 2020.
+While Facebook’s revenue share was 25.2%, Google’s revenue share was 28.9%.
+Facebook clearly has competition.